 CARE OF SENIOR PETS

 I love old cats and dogs (all animals really).
 I currently have four senior pets, one is 19 years old.
 She has had health problems since I rescued her in 2012, but she is so worth it.
 Senior pets are wise, calm, quiet, have training under their belt, and keep the younger pets in line.
 I have a deep bond with Linda.
 Pets are family members, or should be looked at as such.
 I get shocked and dismayed when I read about someone abandoning their senior pet at a kill shelter.
 That is the thanks they get for all their loyalty, love and companionship?
-The poor animal is not only traumatized at finding himself/herself in a scary shelter environment suddenly, but is in danger of being euthanized, because many people overlook older pets when looking to adopt.
-Many city shelters euthanize for lack of space.
+The poor animal is not only traumatized at finding himself/herself in a scary shelter environment suddenly, but is in danger of being euthanized, because many people overlook older pets when looking to adopt, sadly.
+City shelters euthanize for lack of space, and even when animals get upper respiratory infections because it spreads fast in a shelter environment.
+They are often not straightforward in telling the public that this happens.

-When senior pets become ill or arthritic, there are many options to keep them feeling better, or even be cured of whatever ailment they have.
+When senior pets become ill or arthritic, there are options to help them feel better, or even be cured of whatever ailment they have.
 I personally recommend homemade food and natural medicine, such as homeopathy.
 Homeopathy strengthens the immune system, to fight against many diseases.
 My elderly cat is doing quite well after more than a year being diagnosed with lymphoma.
 Her holistic veterinarian and I are doing a regimen which seems to have cured or put into remission her condition.

 It is advised by experts to take your senior pet to the veterinarian twice a year.
 The reason is because at their age, they can develop tumors, kidney disease, thyroid disease, arthritis or other problems, which should be treated quickly.
 Even if you think your pet looks fine, there could be something deadly lurking in her body - pets are good at hiding their symptoms until you find her under the bed or vomiting.
 It may be too late then.